 The system of governance means the management and control system of GRAWE RE.
-The organisation, tasks and authorisations of the Governance functions are defined in companyinternal policies.
-In addition, the system of governance guarantees compliance with the compensation and outsourcing regulations and with the fit and proper requirements of the Board of Directors and of key function holders.
+The organisation, tasks and authorisations of the Governance functions are defined in company-internal policies.
+In addition, the system of governance guarantees compliance with the compensation and outsourcing regulations as well as the fit and proper requirements of the Board of Directors and of key function holders.